magnesj/ResInsight/docs/SimulationWells.md

 ![]({{ site.baseurl }}/images/SimulationWellsAdvancedProperties.png)

-- **Well Cell Transparency** -- Controls the transparency level for the well cells
+- **Well Cell Transparency** -- Controls the transparency level for the well cells.
 - **Well Head Position** -- Controls the depth position of the wellhead.
 Either relative to the top of the active cells in the relevant IJ-column, or relative to the highest active cell overall.

 ## Individual Simulation Well options

 ![]({{ site.baseurl }}/images/WellProperties.png)

 Each of the wells has a set of individual settings which corresponds to the setting on the global level.
-See the above documentation of *Overall Settings for Simulation Wells*.
+See the documentation of [Overall Settings for Simulation Wells](overall-settings-for-simulation-wells).

 Except for the **Size Scaling**, these options will override the corresponding setting on the global level, and will result in a partially checked state on the corresponding toggle in the **Simulation Wells** property panel.